skurxoo/ChatApp/README.md

 ## Run it in Android Studio

 1. Let Gradle finish syncing.
 2. Open `server/src/main/kotlin/Main.kt` and run its `main` function.
-The server listens on port `8080`.
 3. Start an Android emulator.
 4. Select the `app` run configuration and press Run.
 5. Enter a name and join the chat.